bxlab/cmdb-quantbio/assignments/bootcamp/extend_bed_parser/assignment/index.md

 2. Analyze a gene BED file

-    Find the median number of exons for genes in the BED file you made a working copy of in the Instructions section..
+    Find the median number of exons for genes in the BED file you made a working copy of in the Instructions section.
 Recall that for each gene, the exons are displayed as blocks, and so the number of exons would be the number of blocks.

     You will need to create a second script to perform this analysis.
 Your script should do the following: